 West Bay and the Jurassic Coast is an hour away, there is a quirky vintage centre near the coast; this working fishing port offers day fishing trips.

-The market town of Wareham gateway to the Jurassic coast has much to offer, including kayak hire, summer boat trips to Brownsea Island or just sit and watch the world go by.
+The market town of Wareham gateway to the Jurassic coast has much to offer, including kayak hire, summer boat trips, or just sit and watch the world go by.

 The Isle of Purbeck looking back towards Bournemouth bay, home to some fabulous heath species and the RSBP nature reserve at Arne is well worth a visit.